SumitRajpurohit/PongGame/README.md

 # PongGame
-It is PongGame built with Java Swing .
+It is a PongGame built with Java Swing .